-United Zion Retirement Community is thrilled to announce the opening of its Lexington Restaurant Wednesday, August 12th after a three month renovation project.
-The renovation updated the look of the space, expanded the area for dining and created a gathering space for residents.
+United Zion Retirement Community is thrilled to announce the opening of its Lexington Restaurant on Wednesday, August 12th, after a three-month renovation project.
+The renovation updated the look of the space, expanded the area for dining, and created a gathering space for residents.

 Sue Verdegem, CEO of United Zion, states, “This project to renovate the dining space at United Zion is truly enhancing everyday living.
 It has opened so many opportunities for new activities, new ways of dining, and so much else.
-Residents keep telling me how much they are loving the openness of the space.
+Residents keep telling me how much they love the openness of the space.
 The project also had the added benefit of adding some additional flexibility for us in the age of COVID-19 regulations.
-This project along with next year’s chapel auditorium project will really transform United Zion and get us ready for the future.”
+This project, along with next year’s chapel auditorium project, will really transform United Zion and get us ready for the future.”

 Paul Risk Construction was the contractor for this project.
 This recent renovation was the first phase of a two-phase plan to renovate the public spaces at United Zion.
 Next year, United Zion will be creating a larger chapel and mix-use space off the main lobby.